-With its bullish attitude, Tyson is more than chicken.
+Tyson is more than simply chicken.
 One of the largest US chicken producers, Tyson's Fresh Meats division makes it a giant in the beef and pork sectors, as well.
-The company also offers value-added processed and pre-cooked meats and refrigerated and frozen prepared foods.
+The company also offers value-added processed and pre-cooked meats and refrigerated and frozen prepared foods (pizza crust, desserts, snacks).
 Its chicken operations are vertically integrated -- the company hatches the eggs, supplies contract growers with the chicks and feed, and brings them back for processing when ready.
-The company brands included brands such as Tyson, Jimmy Dean, Hillshire Farm, Sara Lee frozen bakery, Ball Park, Wright, Aidells, and State Fair.
-Its customers include retail, wholesale, and food service customers worldwide.
+Tyson's brands include Tyson, Jimmy Dean, Hillshire Farm, Sara Lee, Ball Park, Wright, Aidells, and State Fair.
+Its customers include retail, wholesale, and food service companies worldwide.

 Sales and Marketing